Stowmarket railway station

-Stowmarket railway station is on the Great Eastern Main Line (GEML) in the East of England, serving the town of Stowmarket, Suffolk.
-It is 80 mi 9 chain down the line from London Liverpool Street and is situated between Needham Market to the south and Diss to the north.
+Stowmarket railway station is a stop on the Great Eastern Main Line (GEML) in the East of England, serving the market town of Stowmarket, Suffolk.
+The station is 80 mi 9 chain down the line from London Liverpool Street; it is situated between Needham Market to the south and Diss to the north.
 It is also the junction where the Ipswich to Ely Line joins the GEML.
 Its three-letter station code is SMK.

-The station is currently operated by Abellio Greater Anglia, which also runs all trains that serve the station.
+The station is operated by Greater Anglia, which also runs all trains that serve the station.

 History

 Opening (1846-1862)

-The station was opened by the Ipswich & Bury Railway in 1846 with red brick main buildings in a flamboyant Jacobean manner by Frederick Barnes.
+The station was opened by the Ipswich & Bury Railway in 1846, with red brick main buildings in a flamboyant Jacobean manner by Frederick Barnes.

 Building the railway from Ipswich to Bury St Edmunds proved challenging.
-When the Eastern Union Railway opened the line to Ipswich Stoke Hill railway station in 1846 this was located south of the existing tunnel.
-The Ipswich and Bury Railway built the tunnel which proved a challenge and then a further challenge awaited the railway's engineers at Stowmarket area where local marsh swallowed up a lot of material with test probes finding the bog was 80 feet deep!
-The railway employed George Stephenson's solution for the Chat Moss bog (a mere 40 feet deep) and a raft of brushwood and faggots was used to give the embankment a firm footing.
+When the Eastern Union Railway opened the line to Ipswich Stoke Hill railway station in 1846, this was located south of the existing tunnel.
+The Ipswich & Bury Railway built the tunnel, which proved to be a challenge, and then further difficulties awaited: the railway's engineers at Stowmarket area, where local marsh swallowed up a lot of material with test probes, found the bog was 80 feet deep.
+The railway employed George Stephenson's solution for the Chat Moss bog (a mere 40 feet deep); a raft of brushwood and faggots were used to give the embankment a firm footing.
 The River Gipping was also diverted to aid the project.

-On 26 November 1846 the first test train ran to Bury St Edmunds with stops at most stations on the route, accompanied by the inevitable lavish celebrations.
-The official opening followed on 7 December 1846 when a special train ran from Shoreditch (later Bishopsgate railway station) to a temporary station at Bury St Edmunds.
+On 26 November 1846, the first test train ran to Bury St Edmunds with stops at most stations on the route, accompanied by the inevitable lavish celebrations.
+The official opening followed on 7 December 1846, when a special train ran from Shoreditch (later Bishopsgate railway station) to a temporary station at Bury St Edmunds.
 The Board of Trade inspection took place on 15 December 1846 and the line opened for traffic on 24 December.